j-u-p-iter/jupiter-tools/README.md

 Concurrency group name consists of two dynamic parts:

-- github.workflow - the name of the workflow;
+- github.workflow - the name of the workflow ("Validate and Release");
-- github.ref - the name of the branch.
+- github.ref - the name of the branch ("master").

 So, if there is a running workflow "Validate and Release" for the `master` branch and new updates were pushed to the `master` the previosly running workflow is canceled and new one started.